Zerium-99/Lithium/README.md

 The author is not responsible for any misuse, damage, or illegal activity caused by this tool.

+## 📝 Prerequisites
+- Beef-XSS [Browser Exploitation Framework]
+- NGROK [For tunneling]
+- NGROK Authtoken
+- git [To clone this repository]
+- chmod [To make the bash script executable]
+- Root
+- Any Linux-based operating system

 ## 💎 Getting started

 Clone the repository: